Inspirateur/SimpleRenamer/README.md

 ## How to install it:
 **Step 1**:
 Get my build for Windows 10 in the releases *(might work with Windows version under 10 I haven't tried)*
-OR
+*OR*
-Clone the repo, install the dependencies and build it yourself with `pyinstaller main.py`
+Clone the repo, install the dependencies and build it yourself with `pyinstaller --noconsole main.py`

 At this point you can invoke it from the command line and it will execute from the console's location.